standardguy/insticator/README.md

 ## How to see it in action

-To enjoy the InstictorSession experience you'll need to build the project (see commands above) and then, either
+To enjoy the InsticatorSession experience you'll need to build the project (see commands above) and then, either

-- use VScode's LivesServer plugin to run the `dist/index.html` page form your IDE, or
+- use VScode's LiveServer plugin to run the `dist/index.html` page form your IDE, or
 - post the `dist` folder to a server.

 Once `dist` is hosted you can navigate to the `index.html` and `index2.html` pages and reload and navigate between them.